Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

 - "Extra Structure Snap Type Flags" on the structure correspond with "Extra Snap Type Flags" in snap points.
 They're slightly different names, but don't allow that to confuse you.
 They go together.

 5. Snap Point Inclusions and Exclusions
-- There are two kinds of Inclusions and Exclusions, and three kinds of Exclusions
+- There are two kinds of Inclusions, and three kinds of Exclusions, found in snap points.
 - You can Exclude structures from snapping using the To Point Snap Type Exclude Flags (or the Extra Snap Type Exclude Flags).
 These only work in TO snaps, meaning only placed structures will check this.
 - You can also Exclude structures from snapping using class based and tag based Inclusions/Exclusions (the class based ones have names like "Snap to Structure Types to Exclude" and take an actual class reference, while the tag based ones rely on checking a structure's "Structure Tag").
 - Inclusions can only be done via Class or Tag.